eriosgamer/linux-wallpaperengine-configurator/README.md

 ## Usage

-1. Select wallpapers for each screen using the graphical interface.
+1. Select wallpapers for each screen using the graphical interface (Qt).
 2. Apply changes; the script and configuration are updated automatically.
 3. Optionally, enable/disable autostart from the interface.
+4. Use the "Identify Monitors" button to show a popup on each screen (requires Tkinter).

 ## Logs and Support